PlymouthPsychology/fab-controller/README.rst

 In both manual and programmed control, the interface distinguishes
 between:

--  Target value for the weight applied to each hand.
+-  Target value for the weight[#grams]_  applied to each hand.
--  The actual force measurements recorded by the sensor [#actualforce]_.
+-  The actual measurements recorded by the sensor [#actualforce]_.

-.. [#actualforce] Note that the exact presure applied to the finger will vary as a function of the contact area, and can only be estimated based on the width of the finger, but will be broadly similar between participants.
+.. [#actualforce] Note that the exact pressure applied to the finger will vary as a function of the contact area, and can only be estimated based on the width of the finger, but will be broadly similar between participants.

-Targets can be set in 'grams' for each hand.
-Once a target has been set the control software moves the blades up and down, attempting to maintain the target weight, as measured by the sensor.
+Targets can be set in 'grams' for each hand[#grams]_.
+Once a target has been set the control software moves the probes up and down, attempting to maintain the target weight, as measured by the sensor.
 Thus where participants flex or move their fingers, the system will attempt to compensate to keep the measured force constant.